ignatz42/Blue42/docs/Deploy-B42KeyVault.md

 ## OUTPUTS

 ## NOTES
-Run this function after establishing an Az context using Connect-AzAccount
+Run this function after establishing an Az context using Connect-AzAccount.

 ## RELATED LINKS